Pulsed quantum annealing

-In Fig.~\ref{fig:02} we considered the case where the SP for the conventional QA is close to $1$ , which means that the adiabatic condition holds for $C=0$.
-So now we will focus on the case where we decrease the annealing time, $t_{f}=5\hbar/\Delta$, and reduce to $\varepsilon=0.5\Delta$, then the SP, for the case without the pulse application, is diminished, to the value $0.89$, due to the Landau-Zener transition.
+In Fig.~\ref{fig:02} we consider the case where the SP for the conventional QA is close to $1$ , implying that the adiabatic condition holds for $C=0$.
+So now we focus on the case where we decrease the annealing time, $t_{f}=5\hbar/\Delta$, and $\varepsilon=0.5\Delta$, then the SP for the conventional QA is decreased to $0.89$, due to the Landau-Zener transition.
 The minimum energy gap is $E_{G}^{min}=0.22\,\Delta$ at $t_{min}=4\,\hbar/\Delta$.
-Using Eq.~\eqref{eq:04} we find that the right hand side has the value $3.6\hbar/\Delta$ which is close to the annealing time $t_{f}$, thus the adiabatic condition breaks down.
+Using Eq.~\eqref{eq:04} we find that the right hand side has the value $3.6\hbar/\Delta$ which is close to $t_{f}$, thus the adiabatic condition breaks.
 In Fig.~\ref{fig:03} we present a contour plot of the SP, $P_{SP}$, for varying the values of the pulse amplitude, $C$, and the pulse duration, $t_{D}$, by keeping fixed the value of pulse center, $t_{C}=2.5\,\hbar/\Delta$.
 We choose the pulse center value, $t_{C}$, so as to be at the center of the annealing time.
 The SP, $P_{SP}$, is increased, compared to its value for the conventional QA, up to values of $1$.
-Furthermore, we observe that this increase is persisted for a wide range of parameters values implying the robustness of the proposed protocol.
+Furthermore, we observe that this increase is persisted for a wide range of the values of the pulse parameters implying the robustness of the proposed protocol.
 We also observe that for wider pulse durations, $t_{D}$, we need smaller values of the pulse amplitude in order to have an enhancement of the SP, compared to the $C=0$ case.